nepi-engine/nepi_rootfs_tools/README.md

 Note that at this point if you require further filesystem customization outside of the scope provided by the NEPI RUI or NEPI SDK/API, SSH access requires key-based authentication, so you should consult additional NEPI SSH documentation.

 ## Constructing the Main A/B Rootfs from a Base Image ##
-The Main NEPI image is most commonly deployed as a complete system image licensed and downloaded from Numurus, but this repository also contains tools for building the base image from a stock O/S image (e.g., Ubuntu).
+The Main NEPI image is commonly deployed as a complete system image licensed and downloaded from Numurus, but this repository also contains tools for building the base image from a stock O/S image (e.g., Ubuntu).
 Those steps are detailed here.

 Within the *nepi_main_rootfs* subdirectory of this repository are a collection of shell scripts that automate building the NEPI *Main* rootfs as a series of installation steps.
 In general, these scripts are hierarchical, so only the most specialized one must be explicitly called and it will call the less specialized scripts as necessary.
 The installation scripts perform a few basic steps:
 * Installation of NEPI dependencies from Debian packages